SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 - Are specially marked, i.e. the *update module* property is marked
 - Can be given specific attributes to determine the priority with which they are processed in the update work process
 - Usually contain database modification operations/statements
-- [CALL FUNCTION ...
-IN UPDATE TASK](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapcall_function_update.htm) statements are used to register the update function modules for later execution; the actual execution is triggered by a `COMMIT WORK` statement
+- [`CALL FUNCTION ...
+IN UPDATE TASK`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapcall_function_update.htm) statements are used to register the update function modules for later execution; the actual execution is triggered by a `COMMIT WORK` statement

-- Example of a simple update function module that has an importing parameter (a structure that is used to modify a database table)
+- Example of a simple function module that has an importing parameter (a structure that is used to modify a database table).
+Example function modules in the repository are marked as update function modules.
   ```abap
   FUNCTION zsome_update_fu_mod
     IMPORTING